 Tile grout is a very porous material.
-Conventional cleaning methods can do more harm than good in a long run.
-Over time grout body accumulates dirt and chemicals from waste water.
-This can lead to permanent grout or even tile discolouration.
-The only way to keep a tiling job sound and safe is to seal the grout.
-Once the grout has protective coat it becomes stain-proof.
+Conventional cleaning methods can do more harm than good in the long run.
+Over time grout body accumulates dirt and chemicals from wastewater.
+It can lead to permanent grout or even tile discolouration.
+The only way to keep a tiling job safe is to seal the grout.
+Once the grout has a protective coat, it becomes stain-proof.

 Can we seal grout ourselves?

-a/ grout has been finished by tilers 3 days ago an no one since was walking on tiled floors
+a/ grout was finished by tilers 3 days ago an no one since was walking on tiled floors

 b/ you want to use either penetrating sealer or clear grout sealer (providing the tiles are fully glazed, not matt)

-c/ you are a handy person with some technical IQ (trust me that following instructions from a label on a bottle is just not good enough).
+c/ you are a handy person with some technical IQ (trust me that following instructions from a label on a bottle aren’t good enough).

 Fully glazed ceramic tiles are a must for a newbie.
-The trick is to let the sealer dwell for couple of minutes on the grout and than wipe off ALL the excess sealer from the tiles.
-Wet spots left without wiping will become white, powdery stains when sealer is dry.
-The mock up can be corrected though.
-The stains can be cleaned with product called Nano Scrub (similar thing to Jiff or Cut’n’Polish).
+The trick is to let the sealer dwell for a couple of minutes on the grout and.
+Then wipe off ALL the excess sealer from the tiles.
+Wet spots left without wiping turn into white, powdery stains when the sealer is dry.
+However, the mockup can be corrected.
+The stains can be cleaned with a product called Nano Scrub (similar thing to Jiff or Cut’n’Polish).
 Nano scrub can be obtained from most tiling shops.

-Things would look even less pretty if you got tempted to use clear grout sealer on matt tiles.
+Things would look even less pretty if you got tempted to use a clear grout sealer on matt tiles.
 It is almost guaranteed that all tile edges would become shinny.
-Than… Well, call restorers before you do more damage.
+Then, well, call restorers before you do more damage.

-Other than that… By all means, seal the grout!
-That’s the only way to preserve it’s look.
+Other than that?
+By all means, seal the grout!
+That’s the only way to preserve its looks.

 Can we seal old grout ourselves?

-Not, if you want to avoid a fat bill from tile restoration specialist that you WILL end up calling.
+No, not if you want to avoid a hefty bill from tile restoration specialist that you WILL end up calling.
 Cleaning and sealing of grout is relatively cheap providing there are NO EXISTING SEALER COATS involved.
 Failing sealer coat cannot be painted over (clean or not).
-Old coat has to go!
+The old coat has to go!
 The only way to remove it is stripping (same concept as paint stripping).
 The process is slow and painful.
-Some sealers start to behave like a chewing gum after reaction with stripper.
+Some sealers start to behave like chewing gum after reaction with a stripper.
 They clog a scrubbing brush after several movements.
 Cleaning even dirtiest grout is nothing in comparison to some sealers removal.

 The key to successful sealing is material preparation.
 There is no such thing as cleaning grout (or tiles) with a scrubbing brush if we want to apply any sealers.
-Only extraction method prevents waste water from being absorbed by a substrate we clean.
-This can be done only with specialized equipment.
+Only extraction method prevents wastewater from being absorbed by a substrate we clean.
+It can be done only with specialized equipment.

-First thing to do when you see grout cracking is to call a tiler.
+The first thing to do when you see grout cracking is to call a tiler.
 Grout does not crack because it’s old.
 It’s not a geriatric condition.
-There’s quite a few reasons for failing grout.
-Usually customers think that a tiler used a non-flexible grout.
-This one always makes me giggle… Grout is not a chewing gum.
-Grout can be called a lot of things but flexible is last of them (absolutely ignore if the label on a bag says otherwise).
+There are quite a few reasons for failing grout.
+Usually, customers think that a tiler used a non-flexible grout.
+This one always makes me giggle.
+Grout is not chewing gum.
+Grout can be called many things, but flexible is last of them (absolutely ignore if the label on a bag says otherwise).
 Half the time cracking grout has nothing to do with tiling.
 Very often it is caused by wrong architectural design: floor joist too far apart, using wood where metal joist should be used, wrong grade of floor boards, wrong tiling materials specified by others.
-Tiling straight over butynol is another common mistake enforced usually by architects or builders.
+Tiling straight over butynol is another common mistake enforced, usually by architects or builders.
 That is precisely why most old decks in Auckland suffer from efflorescence and CRACKS IN GROUT.
-All caused by usage of adhesives that should never be used in wet areas as ordinary tiling adhesive would never stick to rubbery butynol.
+All caused by the usage of adhesives that should never be used in wet areas as ordinary tiling adhesive would never stick to rubbery butynol.

-If you’ve got cracks in grout, the situation has to be assessed by a true professional.
-Hence, so many failed regrouting jobs…
+If you’ve got cracks in the grout, the situation has to be assessed by a true professional.
+Hence, so many failed regrouting jobs.